^

 1. Headache: One of the most common side effects of Diovan is headache or dizziness.
 These symptoms are usually temporary and may improve with continued treatment.

-2. Hypotension: In some cases, Diovan may cause a decrease in blood pressure, resulting in hypotension (low blood pressure).
-This may include feeling weak, dizzy, or even losing consciousness.
+2. Hypotension: In some cases, Diovan may cause a drop in blood pressure, leading to hypotension (low blood pressure).
+This may manifest as a feeling of weakness, dizziness, or even loss of consciousness.

 3. Fatigue and weakness: Some patients may feel tired or weak while taking Diovan.